Military Science and Leadership (MSL)

 MSL 203 ROTC Basic Camp (6) Four-week summer course conducted at Ft.
 Knox, Kentucky.
 Substitutes for ROTC basic course (101, 102, 201, and 202) and fulfills course requirement for admission to ROTC advanced courses.
 Credit will be given for 203 or basic courses, but not both.
 Pre: consent.

 MSL 391 History of Military Warfare (3) Lecture/discussion on the art and science of warfare with concentration on U.S. military history from the Colonial Period onward.
 Generally restricted to Army ROTC students, with few exceptions to non-ROTC students.
-Writing intensive.
 A-F only.
 Pre: consent.

 MSL 401 Leadership Challenges and Goal Setting (4) (2.5 Lec, 1.5-hr Lab) Develops proficiency to plan, execute, and assess complex operations; function as a staff member, provide leadership performance feedback to subordinates.
 Situational opportunities to assess risk, make ethical decisions, and provide coaching to fellow ROTC cadets; challenged to analyze, evaluate, and instruct younger cadets.
-Writing intensive.
+A-F only.
 Pre: 101, 102, 201, 202, 301, and 302; or consent.

 MSL 402 Transition to Lieutenant (4) (2.5 Lec, 1.5-hr Lab) Explores dynamics of leading in complex situations of current military operations.
 Examines differences in customs and courtesies, military law, principles of war, and rules of engagement in the face of international terrorism.
 Interaction with non-government organizations, civilians on the battlefield, and host nation support are examined and evaluated.
 Case studies, scenarios, and What Now, Lieutenant? exercises prepare cadets to lead as commissioned officers in the U.S. Army.
+A-F only.
 Pre: 101, 102, 201, 202, 301, 302, and 401; or consent.

 MSL 499 Advanced Military Research (V) Directs the student to conduct detailed research on a military topic and present to the department leadership plus assist MSL 400 series students on a battle analysis.
 Repeatable up to eight credits.
 Must be in Military Science and Leadership Program or Military Service member in junior or greater standing.
 Pre: departmental approval.